 Cracker Barrel (CBRL)

-Cracker Barrel faces an uphill battle.
-Its weak sales growth and declining returns on capital show its demand and profits are shrinking.― StockStory Analyst Team
+Cracker Barrel keeps us up at night.
+Its weak sales growth and declining returns on capital show its demand and profits are shrinking.
+StockStory Analyst Team

 2. Summary